kercheval/GradleCMPlugin/README.md

 Default: <strong>[jar: "META-INF", war: "META-INF", ear: "META-INF"]</strong>
 </p>
 <p>
-The taskmap variable holds a map of targets and the directory in the copy target that the build info file will be copied into.
-If the info file should be at the root of the copy target, use an empty string as the target directory.
+The taskmap variable holds a map of tasks and the directory in the tasks target file that the build info file will be copied into.
+If the info file should be copied to the root of the target, use an empty string as the target directory.
 </p>
 <p>
 Note: when creating a taskmap variable, you are overriding the default values.
-If you intend to simply add another task, you will need to supply the default values for jar/war/ear targets in your taskmap.
+If you intend to simply add another task, you will need to supply the default values for jar/war/ear tasks in your taskmap.
 This behavior ensures you can override all the default behaviors.
 Note that if you just want the info file built automatically but no task modification at all, you can set the